-Further continuous pilot hydrometallurgical testing is ongoing on the circa 100 kg of flotation concentrate produced from the flotation pilot plant.
-This program is designed to facilitate effective scale up of the Acid Bake and Water Leach ("ABWL") process and generate sufficient leach liquor to conduct a thorough investigation into optimizing downstream REE recovery steps.
-Key program deliverables include:
+Further continuous pilot hydrometallurgical testing was completed on the circa 100 kg of flotation concentrate produced from the flotation pilot plant.
+This program was designed to facilitate effective scale up of the Acid Bake and Water Leach ("ABWL") process and generate sufficient leach liquor to conduct a thorough investigation into optimizing downstream REE recovery steps.